 Tiberius needs a break.
 Ideally, he needs to retire.
 He has what we humans would call "mental illness" and cannot perform his job correctly.
 The least he needs is some "stress leave" from his job.
 Most service animals do their job for around 10 years and then retire but Tiberius has been working 14 years now and being a macaw, Tiberius will live many more years.
 He may eventually be able to retake his position as a service animal.
 Parrots working as Disability Service Animals, will normally be kept in rotation of twos, one on duty and one off duty, on a 5 to 10 year cycle.
 So Tiberius needs a counterpart, even just for normal respite.
 For now though, he can't perform his job correctly and needs this time off, urgently; animals can and do suffer from PTSD, just as humans do.

-Alicia has found a perfect replacement for him, after an extremely long search, but service animals of any kind (due to demand and extensive training) are expensive, so to pay for another service animal, she needs $7000 and that's not so easy to come up with on a disability pension.
+Alicia is still searching for a replacement for him, but service animals of any kind (due to demand and extensive training) are expensive, so to pay for another service animal, she needs $14,000 and that's not so easy to come up with on a disability pension.

 Friends, animal lovers, humanitarians, please.
 Anything that you can offer is appreciated.